Is there such a thing as Medicare Assisted Living?

 The short answer is NO… and partially yes.
 Generally, Medicare will not cover assisted living or other long-term care facilities.
 But, it can cover qualified health care expenses.

 I know it sounds confusing but let’s flesh it out in order to understand what Medicare covers.
-Read on to find out more on Medicare Assisted Living.
+Read on to find out more about this article.

 Medicare Assisted Living Coverage

 Assisted living communities are places that promote independent living.
 These communities provide personal care assistance, daily living assistance, and administration of medication.
 They also provide custodial services such as meals, personal care assistance, transportation, and 24-hour supervision.
 Assisted living communities are better than nursing homes since they provide more privacy and freedom.

-Medicare covers qualified health care costs while you are living at the assisted living facility.
+Medicare covers qualified health care costs while you are living at an assisted living facility.
 Additionally, skilled health care services and short-term stays in skilled nursing facilities (SNF) are covered.

 If let’s say you are recovering from an operation or need treatment, then Medicare Part A has you covered.
 That’s why people sometimes confuse skilled nursing facilities and assisted living communities.
 An assisted living community is more for custodial care while skilled nursing communities provide a higher level of health-care services.

-What Medicare doesn’t do is cover the cost of living in the assisted living facility.
+What Medicare doesn’t do is cover the cost of living in an assisted living facility.
 The official Medicare handbook, states that enrollees must pay for long-term care services (such as personal assistance at home, assisted living, and nursing home care) entirely from their own income and savings.